powersync-ja/powersync-js/packages/web/README.md

 ## Polyfills

-### Buffer
+### Web sockets: Buffer

-The web socket sync connection method requires `Buffer` to be available in the global scope.
+This SDK connects to a PowerSync instance via HTTP streams (enabled by default) or web sockets.
+The web socket connection method requires `Buffer` to be available in the global scope.
 When multiple tabs are used the shared web worker will apply a polyfill in its own scope, but the `Buffer` class should be polyfills in the application for cases where multiple tabs are not supported.

 Install a suitable Buffer implementation